Psalms Part One: Dive

 DON'T LET YOUR VOICE BE SILENCED

-As we journey through the books of the Bible together, we thought we would have a ‘creative break’ every now and then to delve into the incredible hymns in the book of Psalms.
-If we read all of these incredible poems in one hit I think we might miss some of the images and metaphors that the book contains.
-This book contains the word ‘Selah’ over and over again, actually 71 times, and although we really don’t know what this term means, most scholars believe it means ‘to pause’ or ‘to praise’.
-The Amplified Bible actually replaces it with “pause and calmly think about that”.
-So in our TYB schedule that is what we are going to do when we read each of the Five Books contained within Psalms.
+As we journey through the books of the Bible together, we thought we would have a ‘creative break’ every now and then to delve into the incredible hymns in the Book of Psalms.
+If we read all of these incredible poems in one hit, I think we might miss some of the images and metaphors that the book contains.
+This book contains the word ‘Selah’ over and over again (seventy-one times) and although we really don’t know what this term means, most scholars believe it means ‘to pause’ or ‘to praise’.
+The Amplified Bible actually replaces it with ‘pause and calmly think about that’.
+In our TYB schedule, that is what we are going to do when we read each of the five books contained within Psalms.
 Take time to reflect on these incredible words, slow down your journey and study the images and words that the different authors use, let your creative juices flow and really dive into the topics found in these incredible hymns.
-So for this time around we are going to get you to read Book I (Psalm 1-41).
+For this time around, we are going to get you to read Book I (Psalm 1-41).
 So let’s jump in.

-Even in the worst times, even when David fell in sin, nothing silenced David’s heart to cry out to God.
-Nothing silenced David’s voice to tell God how he was feeling, in repentance, in hurt, asking God to intervene, praising God in the good times.
-One thing I love about Psalms is it gives you permission to journey through your emotions with God and the amazing Ryan Smith Pastor at C3 Church Oxford Falls is going to expand on this in our Deep Dive.
+Even in the worst times, even when David fell in sin, nothing silenced his heart to cry out to God.
+Nothing silenced David’s voice to tell God how he was feeling, whether in repentance, in hurt, asking God to intervene, or praising God in the good times.
+One thing I love about Psalms is that it gives you permission to journey through your emotions with God.
+The amazing Ryan Smith, a pastor at C3 Church Oxford Falls, is going to expand on this in our Deep Dive.

-Sometimes I feel like God only listens to me when I am praising Him or praying in faith and so when I am down, or upset I don’t pray because I don’t want to say something that might offend God.
+Sometimes I feel like God only listens to me when I am praising Him or praying in faith and so when I am down or upset, I don’t pray because I don’t want to say something that might offend God.
 But that is not right and definitely not the case in Psalms.
 Do not let your voice be silenced by anything: not shame, intimidation, grief, anger or pain.
-As you read the Psalms look at the journey that these writers go on in each Psalm, at first some are upset, asking God where he is in the midst of their pain, activating God to vindicate them and then they all work their way through their emotions and end praising God!
+As you read the Psalms, look at the journey that these writers go on in each psalm; At first, some are upset, asking God where He is in the midst of their pain, activating God to vindicate them and then they all work their way through their emotions and end praising God!
 So today, don’t let your voice be silenced, give yourself permission today in your prayer life to work through your emotion and end in praise.
-Tell God how you are feeling, ask God to help you and I can guarantee it as you get better at crying out to God, you will find every time that you will see His glory and praise Him in his goodness.
+Tell God how you are feeling, ask Him to help you and I can guarantee it, as you get better at crying out to God, you will find every time that you will see His glory and praise Him in His goodness.
 Some people cry out to friends, cry out to family, but the best way to deal with a hard trial is to cry out to God.
 This is emotionally healthy praying.

 I remember one day I was having a particularly bad time and I had been venting to my friends all day.
-So after all that whinging and complaining to people, I didn’t feel any better so I thought I should pray.
+After all that whinging and complaining to people, I didn’t feel any better so I thought I should pray.
 I started by doing the same thing that I had been doing with my friends all day, whinging and complaining, after about 2 minutes I felt this overwhelming sense to state what I needed from God in plain and simple terms and then to start praising God.
-God had heard my prayer and he didn’t need me to explain the situation over and over again which was becoming whinging and complaining, it was time to stop, ask and praise.
+God had heard my prayer and He didn’t need me to explain the situation over and over again, which was becoming whinging and complaining.
+It was time to stop, ask and praise.
 So, I did!
 I will never forget at the end of the praise time, I went to explain to someone the bad situation and it didn’t seem as big as before, it really was quite insignificant compared to how amazing He was.
-Like the lyrics from the song Turn Your Eyes Upon Jesus, my issue had paled into insignificance in the light of his glory and grace.
+Like the lyrics from the song Turn Your Eyes Upon Jesus, my issue had paled into insignificance in the light of His glory and grace.